Midwestern HomeLife

 • Cut cake with a nylon knife for clean cuts that won't damage a nonstick pan.

-Yes.
-To make ahead, prepare the cake through the step of adding the pudding layer up to 24 hours in advance.
-Wait to whip the cream and add the toppings until just before serving.
+To make it ahead of time, bake the cake, poke the holes, and add the caramel-condensed milk sauce and the chocolate pudding layers up to 24 hours in advance.
+Before serving, whip the cream and add the toppings.

 Why is poke cake soggy?

-Do you poke holes in a cake when it's hot or cold?
+Do you poke holes in the cake when it's hot or cold?

-It's best to poke holes into a slightly warm cake.
-If it's too hot, the cake could just suck up the liquid and get soggy.
-Too cool and the top may crumble when you poke the holes in it.
+It's best to poke holes in the chocolate cake when it's slightly warm.
+If it's too hot, the cake will just suck up the liquid and get soggy.
+If the cake is too cool, the top will crumble when you poke holes in it.

 piece of chocolate caramel poke cake on white plate.